google/WebFundamentals/src/content/en/tools/chrome-devtools/index.md

 ### Timeline
 <img src="images/timeline-panel.png" alt="Timeline Panel" class="attempt-right">
-Use the Timeline to improve the run time performance of your page by recording and exploring the various events that happen during the lifecycle of a site.
+Improve the runtime performance of your page by recording and exploring the various events that happen during the lifecycle of a site.

 * [How to look at performance](/web/tools/chrome-devtools/evaluate-performance/timeline-tool)
 * [Analyze runtime performance](/web/tools/chrome-devtools/rendering-tools/)